 At the request of African students who were experiencing difficulties in meeting and getting to know other students, the World Evening originated in 2005.
 A friendship evening was organised at that time, and in view of success of the initiative, Africa Night became an annual World Night.
 During this evening, foreign students can present their culture with workshops, food stands, music and dance.

 Each year, the World Evening takes place halfway through the month of March in Diepenbeek.
+The next edition will be organised on 14 March 2018, so save the date!
 More information on this activity can can be found here.

 Since 2014, the Hasselt University Student Council, StuRa, also has an advisory body, the International Council, to give students speaking different languages a chance to participate in policymaking.
 Meetings of the International Council are therefore held in English.